Skip to content

 logo

-Interpol library interpolates values between two points.
+Interpol library interpolates a set of number values with a gsap's like API.
 This is the lowest level of animate machine.
-Interpol is initially not a DOM API, it provides real time progress of the interpolation that can be use or bind on... anything, for ~=3kB!
+Interpol don't come with dom API, it only provides real time progress of the interpolations that can be use or bind on... mesh, dom element or anything else, for ~=3kB!

 Summary